Skip to content

 Eldritch Foundry browser part filter returning twelve warhammer variants for a dwarf cleric preview.

-What we liked: the part filter system surfaces useful results.
-Typing “warhammer” returns 12 weapon variants, not a generic shrug.
-What we didn’t love: pose presets are fewer than HeroForge, and the camera controls take a few minutes to get used to.
+The part filter system surfaces useful results, so typing “warhammer” returns a list of weapon variants rather than a generic catalog.
+The main tradeoffs are pose presets, which are fewer than HeroForge, and camera controls that take a few minutes to get used to.

 #Anvl: The Best Free HeroForge Alternative